Bamiriondoragon/Obsidian-Vault-Sync/publish/School Work/Grade 10 - Bussiness/Unit 2 Marketing/Work/Rebranding Assignment/Whoop.md

 ## Potential Form Questions

 1. Do You Prioritize your Health and Wellness?
+2.
-2. If yes to the previous question what aspect do you prioritize the most?
+3. If yes to the previous question what aspect do you prioritize the most?
+	1. Fitness
+	2. Sleep
+4. Are you a user  of the pr "Oura Ring"
+5. If yes to the previous question, Select what you like about this product.
+	1. Battery